 Other Harbor Users

-Yachts, tugs, barges, or other vessels not classified as active commercial fishing vessels will not be issued docking permits and cannot dock at piers under HDC jurisdiction without the prior permission of the Harbor Master officials and the Executive Director.
-To support additional port services, the HDC licenses exclusive and non-exclusive use of several berths on the Central Waterfront.
+Yachts, tugs, barges, or other vessels not classified as active commercial fishing vessels will not be issued docking permits and cannot dock at piers under NBPA jurisdiction without the prior permission of the Harbor Master officials and the Executive Director.
+To support additional port services, the NBPA licenses exclusive and non-exclusive use of several berths on the Central Waterfront.
 Licenses and fees for this very limited berth space are individually negotiated.
 Currently, these docking spaces are licensed to Cuttyhunk Water Taxi (a passenger/cargo ferry service) and Whaling City Launch Service.

-Parking Program on HDC Piers and Wharves
+Parking Program on NBPA Piers and Wharves